overlayed-app/conventional-changelog-dist-tagger/README.md

 }
 ```

-Then, run `standard-version`:
+Then, run `standard-version`, with this package as a preset:

 ```
+# Note: preset name is not a typo, conventional-changelog prefix is implicit
-npx standard-version
+npx standard-version --preset @overlayed-app/dist-tagger
 ```

-This replaces the built-in `standard-version` tag functionality with our tagger.
-To further configure our tagger, use the following environment variables:
+This replaces the built-in `standard-version` commit parsing logic, and tag generation functionality with our parser and tagger.
+Our parser is not configurable, by design.
+However, to further configure our tagger, use the following environment variables:

 - `DIST_FILES` - the [git pathspec](https://git-scm.com/book/en/v2/Git-Internals-Environment-Variables#_pathspecs) used to add dist files.
 Default: `dist/*`.
 - `REL_BRANCH` - the release branch of your repo.
 Default: `master`.